-TTFields therapy is approved for glioblastoma (GBM) (1) and pleural mesothelioma (2), and is in advanced clinical trials for lung (3), pancreatic, hepatocellular carcinomas, and brain metastasis.
-TTFields employ non-invasive, low intensity, alternating electric fields to exert antitumor effects through various cellular and molecular mechanisms.
-These include chromosome mis-segregation, breakage, and incomplete cytoplasmic separation, leading to mitotic catastrophe and p53-dependent or -independent apoptosis (4, 5).
-TTFields also disrupt DNA repair mechanisms, cause replication stress (6, 7), promote autophagy (8), and increase plasma membrane permeability, especially in tumor cells, leading to membrane-damage cell death (9).
-Recently, TTFields were shown to cause focal rupture of the nuclear envelope during the S phase of the cell cycle, releasing large DNA clusters into the cytosol, which activates DNA sensors inflammasomes (e.g., cGAS/STING and AIM2/Caspase-1).
-This targeted activation produces proinflammatory cytokines, type 1 interferons (T1IFN), and induces immunogenic cell death, releasing tumor antigens, and providing a multi-dimensional tumor immunizing platform (10).
-In a Phase 3 randomized study (1), TTFields plus chemotherapy significantly improved progression-free survival in newly diagnosed GBM patients (from 4 to 6.7 months).
-However, resistance to TTFields eventually develops, leading to treatment failure and disease progression.
+TTFields were shown to cause focal rupture of the nuclear envelope during the S-phase of the cell cycle, releasing large DNA clusters into the cytosol, which activates DNA sensors inflammasomes (e.g., cGAS/STING and AIM2/caspase-1).
+This targeted activation produces proinflammatory cytokines, type 1 IFN, and induces immunogenic cell death, releasing tumor antigens and providing a multidimensional tumor-immunizing platform (10).
+In a phase III randomized study (1), TTFields plus chemotherapy significantly improved progression-free survival in patients with newly diagnosed GBM (from 4 to 6.7 months).
+However, resistance to TTFields eventually developed, leading to treatment failure and disease progression.
 The molecular mechanisms of TTFields resistance are not well understood, underscoring the need for new therapeutic strategies to reverse resistance and enhance patient outcomes.